osk2/yamaha-soundbar/README.md

 - Input source
 - Webradio stream (as long as it's configured as an input source)
 - USB audio files playback (track will restart from the beginning)
-- Spotify (snapshot will use the device's highest preset number to store and recall the current playlist, playback may restart the same track or not, depends on Spotify settings).
+- Spotify (snapshot will use the device's highest preset number to store and recall the current playlist, playback may restart the same track or not, depends on Spotify settings.
+You should manually store a preset first with the app).

 ## Media Browser